Animesh1020/Calculator/README.md

 # Calculator
 Overview

 A simple web-based calculator that allows users to perform basic arithmetic operations with a clean and responsive interface.
 This project is designed to be lightweight and user-friendly, making it accessible for anyone looking to perform quick calculations.
 The calculator is built using HTML, CSS, and JavaScript, ensuring smooth performance and easy customization.
-With a straightforward interface, users can seamlessly input numbers, apply operations, and view results in real-time.
+Users can seamlessly input numbers, apply operations, and view real-time results with a straightforward interface.

-Features
+**Features**

-Basic arithmetic operations: Addition, Subtraction, Multiplication, and Division
+1. Basic arithmetic operations: Addition, Subtraction, Multiplication, and Division

-Responsive UI with a clean layout
+2. Responsive UI with a clean layout

-Clickable buttons for input
+3. Clickable buttons for input

-Display updates dynamically
+4. Display updates dynamically

 Supports decimal input

-Dependencies
+**Dependencies**

 None (Pure HTML, CSS, and JavaScript)